railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 Connecting OpenOffice.org to Open ERP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Select Tiny Report > Server parameters or Open ERP Report > Server parameters in the top menu of OpenOffice.org Writer.
+Select :menuselection:`OpenERP Report --> Server parameters` in the top menu of OpenOffice.org Writer.
 You can then enter your connection parameters to the Open ERP server.
 You must select a database \ ``demo_min``\   in which you've already installed the module \ ``sale``\  .
 A message appears if you've made a successful connection.

 .. index::
    single: Report; Modify